devaultcrypto/DeVaultID-Specification/README.md

 --- | --- | ---
-Name | James | A human readable name, as an UTF-8 encoded string Blockheight | #574998 | A numerical blockheight reference the block that stored the register transaction Transaction ID | :0d86[...]bc18 | A hash of the transaction that registered the alias
+Name | James | A human readable name, as an UTF-8 encoded string Blockheight | #574998 | A numerical blockheight reference the block that stored the register transaction Transaction ID | :0d86[...]bc18 | A Hex-encoded hash of the transaction that registered the alias

 #### Minimal Identifiers